tmolnar0831/tmolnar0831.github.io/content/ansible/why_you_must_use_ansible_now.md

-Title: Why you must learn and use Ansible now?
+Title: Why should you learn and use Ansible right now?
 Date: 2022-10-13 07:00
-Modified: 2022-10-13 07:00
+Modified: 2022-10-18 07:00
 Category: Linux
 Tags: python, ansible, automation
-Slug: why-you-must-use-ansible-now
+Slug: why-should-you-learn-ansible-now
 Author: Tamas Molnar

-# Ansible
+Whether you have some devices at home, you operate a small office with a couple of computers or you are one of the sysadmins in a large organization, Ansible can work for you (or instead of you).

-[Ansible](https://docs.ansible.com/ansible-core/devel/index.html) is a lightweight, easy-to-use configuration management and orchestration framework.
-It can connect to the hosts on different channels, like on sockets or through network.
+[Ansible](https://docs.ansible.com/ansible-core/devel/index.html) is a lightweight but very powerful configuration management and orchestration framework.
+It can connect to the hosts on different channels, like network-cli, netconf or through SSH.

-Ansible is radically simple as it uses YAML for structuring its command files called "[playbooks](https://docs.ansible.com/ansible-core/devel/playbook_guide/index.html)".
+Ansible is radically simple, it uses YAML for structuring its command files called "[playbooks](https://docs.ansible.com/ansible-core/devel/playbook_guide/index.html)".

-It is an [open source project](https://github.com/ansible/ansible) developed by Red Hat.
+It is an [open source project](https://github.com/ansible/ansible) backed and developed by Red Hat.

-Without proper configuration management a simple configuration drift can cause serious distruptions.
+I don't have to explain what does it mean not to use SCM and config management.

-Most of the time the configuration just grows incrementally till a point where noone knows the reasons behind decisions.
+Without proper configuration management a simple configuration drift can cause serious service distruptions.

-With configuration as code (infrastructure as code) the administrators check in the configurations into source control management like Git.
+Most of the time the configuration of an infrastructure just grows incrementally until a point where nobody knows the reasons behind changes.
+There can be multiple instances of configuration files for a service with slighty different style and data.
+This causes confusion and major issues.
+The solution for this more-than-a-decade-old problem was writing scripts for configuration managment.
+Over the years it evolved to invent tools like [CFEngine](https://cfengine.com/), [Puppet](https://puppet.com/), [Chef](https://www.chef.io/), [Salt](https://saltproject.io/) and [Ansible](https://www.ansible.com/).
+There are more to mention, but these were the top competitors of the market for long.
+Both tools went over an evolution, and they targeted different styles of operations.
+Ansible is simple with a possibility to extend the system as it evolves.

-They may feel it a bit of overhead initially, but the reward is a commented history of the evolution of the configuration.
-Every change has a reason and it gets journaled in a searchable form.
-Configuration changes are revertable easily.
+You can install Ansible on your Windows notebook using WSL2 and it can be used to manage any home and/or office infrastructure in a snap.
+Later on the whole code base can be moved easily to a central Ansible host from where the management can happen.
+From an easy-to-use and easy-to-understand system the evolution will lead you to use roles and variables till a pont to use Ansible Vault (or later more sophisticated credential management tools).
+The roles, inventories and (public) variable files can be stored in central source control management as GitLab or GitHub.
+With minimal effor you are doing infrastructure as code.

-# Docker
+With infrastructure as code the administrators push the configurations into source control management.
+Every change in the configuration is timestamped, logged and commented for avoiding the later confusion.
+It is very useful even in your home network.

-The other day I heard something that caught my attention: someone said during a meeting that "Ansible is the past..." and later I heard "...we must use Docker instead".
+This approach may feel a bit of overhead initially, but the reward is huge.
+Every change has a reason, and it is stored in a searchable form.
+Configuration changes become revertable easily.

-I can only pay attention to my blog after the office hours, so I had time to calm down, so I will not write my initial ideas.
+Ansible helps to avoid configuration drifts too.
+It effectively automates the repetitive tasks.
+On the other hand Ansible helps to separate different layers of the operations like credential/secret management, variables and infrastructure code.

-In nutshell:
+Summarizing the thoughts above:

-1. Docker != Configuration Management
+- Ansible is a simple config management and orchestration framework.
-1. Ansible != Container Technology
+- It helps to standardize the configuration handling.

-Docker is an Open Source container technology based on the kernel cgroups.
+- It manages the automation of repetitive tasks.

-Based on my experience with Docker and with a private registry, it is recommended to keep the base images small and simple as much as possible.
+- Ansible can scale with your knowledge and with the size of the managed system as well.

-With complex image building processes the error rate grew exponentionally.
-The size of the images can be large, and it is more difficult to find the bugs.
+- Ansible is an open source project available on GitHub.